‘Tis the season to be jolly!

 When is the best time to visit?
 In the evening if you want to catch the Christmas light-up, otherwise, during the day if you prefer natural light.
 Weekdays are less crowded than weekends.

 How much does it cost?
 Mostly free, except Shiseido Forest Valley at night, and Canopy Park.

 Read my guide for exploring Canopy Park at Jewel.

 4. Gardens by the Bay: Christmas Wonderland

 You haven’t been to Singapore if you haven’t been to Gardens by the Bay, really.
 GBTB is the perfect place to spend a full day at.

 Spend your morning exploring the outdoor gardens admiring the Supertrees.
 Then, in the afternoon when the temperature rises, enjoy strolling at the two mesmerising indoor conservatories: Flower Dome and Cloud Forest.

 How much does it cost?
-Admission to Christmas Wonderland (exclude Flower Dome, Cloud Forest, OCBC Skyway) starts from $6, depending on the dates you visit and whether you purchase online or onsite.
+Admission to Christmas Wonderland (exclude Flower Dome, Cloud Forest, OCBC Skyway) costs $5.

-You can also get a bundle which consists of Christmas Wonderland, Flower Dome, Cloud Forest and OCBC Skyway if you want to maximize your visit to Gardens by the Bay.
+You can also get a bundle which consists of Christmas Wonderland, Flower Dome & Cloud Forest if you want to maximize your visit to Gardens by the Bay.